Skip to content

 await api.start(); // initialize + start all initializers

-await api.stop(); // stop all initializers in reverse priority
+await api.stop(); // stop all initializers in reverse dependency order

 await api.restart(); // stop + start (with flap prevention)